BinaryMoon/wp-toolbelt/readme.txt

 = 2.0.1 - 21st September 2019 =
 * Fix setting link on plugin page.
+* Move toolbelt_related_posts filter to make it easier to use.

 = 2.0 - 21st September 2019 =
 * Move settings pages to a top level menu.